markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 # 🚨 Problem Statement

-Renewal conversion declined from 80% in 2025 to 50% in 2026 after the implementation of a new operating model in which agents handled both Renewals and New Business.
-This project analyzes whether the operational change and increased agent workload contributed to the decline and identifies opportunities to improve renewal performance.
+Renewal conversion declined from 82% in 2025 to 49% in 2026 following the implementation of a new operating model in which agents handled both Renewals and New Business.
+This project examines the relationship between the operating model, agent workload, and renewal conversion to identify data-driven opportunities for improving renewal performance.

 ---

 # 📂 Dataset Description

-The dataset simulates a **car insurance renewal portfolio** covering **2025–2026**.
+This project uses a simulated car insurance renewal dataset representing policy renewal activities from 2025 to 2026.

 ### Tables